Originally posted 2/1/2016; updated 7/12/2020

 I have a theory about nipple shield distribution, and it’s based on the large number of families I see who are struggling to ditch the shield.

-I always ask how the family got the shield in the first place, and the story is always the same: the nipple shield was introduced in the middle of the night by a nurse who may or may not have been a lactation consultant.
+I always ask how the family got the shield in the first place, and the story is usually the same: the nipple shield was introduced in the middle of the night by a nurse who may or may not have been a lactation consultant.

 I have a mental image of someone pushing a cart down the halls of the postpartum ward, flinging nipple shields like frisbees into every room at the stroke of midnight.